Chascript/chascript/README.md

 ### Other interests of mine...
 :poodle:  I have such a huge love for dogs (hence my web app!)<br />
+:paw_prints: Mantrailing<br />
-:video_game:  Exploration and story driven video games<br />
+:video_game:  Exploration and story-driven video games<br />
-:bike:  Cycling whether it be on road or in the woods<br />
+:bike:  Cycling whether it be on-road or in the woods<br />
 :beers: A good beer to finish a hardworking week<br />